philbudne/spipatjs/README.md

 given number of characters.
 For example, Len(10) matches any string that is exactly ten characters long.

-### notany(SSF)
+### notany(SSFV)

-Where S is a String, cset, or Function returning a String or cset, matches a single character that is not one of the characters.
+Where S is a String, cset, Function returning a String or cset, or Var, matches a single character that is not one of the characters.
 Fails if the current character is one of the given set of characters.

-### nspan(SSF)
+### nspan(SSFV)

 Where SSF is a String, yadda, yadda, matches a string of zero or more characters that is among the characters given in the string.
 Always